mattcwalsh/mattcwalsh/README.md

 ### Matt C. Walsh (@mattcwalsh)

+During the day, I'm a security researcher studying mobile app security and privacy.

+During evenings and weekends, I create mobile apps and video games.

 <!--
 **mattcwalsh-dev/mattcwalsh-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.